 Will applicants receive personal feedback about their application?

-Unfortunately, we will not be able to provide personalised feedback on your application
+Unfortunately, we cannot provide personalized feedback on your application.

 Where should I send my questions?